leon02xlkf/24Fall_projects/README.md

 However, due to the limitation of our capacity, there are still some functions and designs not implemented.
 Maybe we will try to fix it a few days later.

+Also, thanks to the CodeWithMe program, we saved a lot of time and git a lot less, which do improve the working efficiency.
+Again, thanks to everyone who contributed in this program and hope you guys will enjoy it.

 ## Hope you enjoy the game.

 ### The game introduction is listed below